arora-aditya/go-links/README.md

 - The server binds to port 443 (`https`) and listens for requests, and thus needs to be started with `sudo`
 - The `&` at the end is to start the server in the background
 - The `--goserver` argument adds as an easy way to search for the process using `ps -a | grep goserver` for when you actually want to kill it (you will need to use `sudo kill <pid>` to actually kill the process)
+- The automatic start workflow using `launchd` is documented at the bottom as an optional alternative to starting the server manually

 ```bash
 sudo python3 main.py --goserver &